 Paired with these issues is the fact that research costs and complexities are also quickly growing, in many cases significantly reducing ROI for research and development.
 We work in an intrinsically human-centric industry, and serving populations in need is the ultimate goal.
 Stats like these raise a core question: What effect can patient-centricity have on costs, timelines, and ROI?
 Can a greater focus on the patient also accelerate research and development?

 There is significant evidence suggesting the answer is yes.
 A recent study on consumer-facing brands cited that those who successfully engaged their customers saw 63% lower percent lower attrition, 55% higher returns, and a 50% uptick in productivity.
 The same study argued these benefits translate to significant improvements in clinical research.
 The takeaway is this: By focusing on the patient, researchers vastly increase their potential to expedite their work and boost ROI.

 While there are many strategies researchers can use to improve patient engagement, from social media campaigns to AI.
-For us at Medrio, we’re always looking at clinical trials from an eClinical lens, and contribute to the patient-centricity movement through our ePRO and eConsent platforms.
+We’re always looking at clinical trials from an eClinical lens and contribute to the patient-centricity movement through our ePRO and eConsent solutions.
 Let’s look at 3 interconnected ways focusing on the patient can boost ROI:

 Making it easier for patients to provide data is a critical way to enhance its quality.
 When patients are overly stressed or burdened, their information may be less accurate.